LevelbossMike/ember-statecharts/tests/dummy/app/templates/docs/index.md

 input and output events, conditions, and actions, perhaps with some additional information such as timing constraints" [Harel 87]

 * **Statecharts can be modeled explicitly and are executable**.
+Instead of relying on implicit state management you _model_ behavior as a executable statechart configuration that makes it is impossible for your application to behave in an unexpected way.

+* **With Statecharts it is easy to understand and change existing behavior**.
 Statecharts are easy to reason about, refine and maintain because states in statecharts can be extended and nested.

 * In addition to explicitly modeling behavior **statecharts can be used to visualize